 New babies are extremely vulnerable to infection, both in the womb, during birth and soon thereafter.
 With our advances in technology and medicine, our health care professionals often know how to treat and sometimes even prevent these conditions, and it is their duty to do so where possible.

-At The Law Offices of Jeffrey S. Glassman, we understand that both maternal infections and neonatal infections can cause serious damage to a newborn.
+At Jeffrey Glassman Injury Lawyers, we understand that both maternal infections and neonatal infections can cause serious damage to a newborn.
 But we do not buy the often-used defense argument these outcomes are inevitable.